 1. Total Depravity is the condition of man before he becomes a Christian.
 He is born the first time with a body and soul (Jn 3:6).
 However, his soul is dead (Eph 2:1), having been conceived in sin (Ps 51:5).
 There are serious implications of this precarious condition: (1) Separation from God, for “the understanding [is] darkened, being alienated from the life of God through ignorance…because of the blindness of [the] heart.”
 (Eph 4:18; Col 1:21); (2) Paralyzation of Spiritual Faculties, for “can the Ethiopian change his skin, or the leopard his spots?
 Then may ye also do good, that are accustomed to do evil?”
 (Jer 13:23; Rom 3:10-18); (3) Condemnation by Divine Judgment, for “it is appointed unto men once to die, but after this the judgment.”
 (Heb 9:27; 2 Pet 3:3-7; (4) Subjugation to Sin and Satan, for the ungodly walk “according to the course of this world, according to the prince of the power of the air, the spirit that now worketh in the children of disobedience.”
 (Eph 2:2; 2 Cor 4:4).

 2. Perseverance of the Saints refers to the condition of man after he becomes a Christian.
 He is born a second time, only this is a spiritual birthing (Jn 3:6).
 His soul is quickened (Col 2:13), having been given life in Christ (Eph 2:5).
 There are wonderful blessings attached to this gracious salvation: (1) Reconciliation with God, for “if, when we were enemies, we were reconciled to God by the death of His Son, much more, being reconciled, we shall be saved by His life.”
 (Rom 5:10; Col 1:21,22); (2) Functionality of Spiritual Faculties, for we are able to “work out [our] own salvation with fear and trembling, for it is God which worketh in [us] both to will and to do of His good pleasure.”
-(Phil 2:12,13; Col 3:1-17); (3) Justification by Divine Grace, for we are “justified freely by His grace through the redemption that is in Christ Jesus.”
+(Phil 2:12,13; Col 3:1-17); (3) Justification from eternity realised through faith, for we are “justified freely by His grace through the redemption that is in Christ Jesus.”
 (Rom 3:24; Gal 2:16); (4) Subjugation to Righteousness and the TriUne God, for we are to “reckon [ourselves] to be dead indeed unto sin, but alive unto God through Jesus Christ our Lord.”
 (Rom 6:6-14; 1 Thess 1:9,10).